vnmakarov/mir/README.md

     | startup [4]    | **1.0** (1.3us)  | 1.0 (1.3us)     | **9310** (12.1ms)|  9850 (12.8ms)  |
     | LOC [5]        | **1.0** (9.5K)   | 0.58 (5.5K)     | **155** (1480K)  |  155 (1480K)    |

-   [1] is based on wall time of compilation of sieve code (w/o any include file and memory File System for GCC) 100 times
+   [1] is based on wall time of compilation of sieve code (w/o any include file and with using memory file system for GCC) 100 times

    [2] is based on the best wall time of 10 runs